ets/tap-spreadsheets-anywhere/README.md

             "selected": true,

             // for any field in the table, you can hardcode the json schema datatype to override
-            // the schema infered through discovery mode
+            // the schema infered through discovery mode.
+            // *Note Meltano users* - the scheam override support delivered in Meltano v1.41.1 is more robust
+            //  and should be preferred to this tap-specific override functionality.
             "schema_overrides": {
                 "id": {
                     "type": ["null", "integer"],
                 },
-                // if you want the tap to enforce that a field is not nullable, you can do
-                // it like so:
+                // if you want the tap to enforce that a field is not nullable, you can do it like so:
                 "first_name": {
                     "type": "string",
                 }